DIYGift IdeasKids Crafts

 STEP NINE

-The chipboard insert makes it impossible to use straight pins, but plastic-coated paper clips work perfectly.
-Center the chipboard circles inside the layered felt sandwich.
 Carefully stitch with a sewing machine around the circumference of the circle using a small 1/8″ seam allowance, removing the paper clips as you sew.
 Make sure to backstitch at the beginning and end of your sewing to secure the seam.
 Trim any long threads with scissors.

 STEP TEN

 Trim the excess felt from the edges of the pockets with scissors.
-Repeat the above steps to create the remaining three playing card holders, so you have one of each symbol – diamond, heart, club, and spade.
+Repeat the above steps to create the remaining three playing card holders.

-Download the FREE Playing Card Holder Patterns
+Download Playing Card Holder Patterns HERE

-Quick and Easy Playing Card Holders for Kids
+Quick and Easy Playing Card Holders

 Kunin® Classic™ Felt is the perfect fabric for a beginner sewing project like this because it won't fray when cut like traditional woven fabrics will.
 Felt is an easy, versatile, and forgiving medium that allows you to create affordable but trendy projects whether you are a beginner or an expert crafter.
 Mix and match the colors of felt, and if you have more than four members of your family try personalizing the playing card holders with an initial made from Kunin® Classic™ Felt.
 These Playing Card Holders are the perfect gift for kids, adults, and even seniors.